 Suitable for Stable Businesses

 This model is best suited for companies where earnings are stable and easily predictable.
-In such a case, it becomes easy to assume an average earning amount which shall be received for the remaining life of the company.
+In such a case, it becomes easy to assume an average earning amount that shall be received for the remaining life of the company.